 Here’s the famous story about him, the proof of his intensity: Bobby ditched his independent league team, because he thought the organization and his teammates didn’t take the game seriously enough.
 Bobby got pulled in the 8th, and out of frustration and determination, he drove from Texas to Pittsburgh to get to a more serious team.
 With his uniform still on.

 Fans and writers valorize that kind of dedication, even if it seems insane.
 For Bobby, though, it wasn’t crazy.
-It made all the sense in the world.

 But Bobby had to work extra hard, because baseball wasn’t looking for him.